Introduction to Job Hopping

 Repetition is not always noble

 Ask any seasoned professional about what is the secret of their success!
-They will tell you they worked hard and they stayed late and came early and did every day what their mentors asked them to do.
+They will tell you they worked hard, and they stayed late and came early and did every day what their mentors asked them to do.
 These are the fundamentals.
 It’s okay to follow them.
 But what if the game of success has changed over the years?
 What if the same things that brought success then don’t work now?
 Yes, it’s said that what brings you here will not take you there.
 If you’re here in your organization for a few years now and thinking of change because you want to grow, hold that thought for a minute.
 Let’s look deeper.
 Think about your job responsibilities.
 Do they help you grow?
-Do checking emails, structuring excel sheets and long duration calls make you expand?
+Do checking emails, structuring excel sheets, and long duration calls make you expand?
 Yes, they often result in good pay-cheque and security and status.
 But are you growing?
 If not, you need to think of making a transition even when it feels like job-hopping.
-If you’re here for two years and thinking that if you change you would be called as a job hopper, forget that.
+If you’re here for two years and thinking that if you change, you would be called a job hopper, forget that.
 If you change and grow, it’s better than just waiting not to get stigmatized.

 You would grow exponentially

 job-hopping is bad for those who value security more than growth.
-Here’s what will happen if you throw the stigma of ‘job-hopping’ from your head and think it as a strategy for growth.
+Here’s what will happen if you throw the stigma of ‘job-hopping’ from your head and think of it as a strategy for growth.
 To be exceptionally well in something, you need a structure, a system, an established methodology, a lot of study and someone/people who can help you learn half a dozen skills.
 Now, you can study on your own; but the rest of the things are not guaranteed in one job.
 So, if you stay with a company for 10 years, how would you learn everything that’s needed to make you exceptional?
-No, we’re not promoting job-hopping; we’re just talking about good sides of it.
+No, we’re not promoting job-hopping; we’re just talking about the good sides of it.

 If you stay in one company and see that you can master one skill in a matter of a year, why stay there more than a year?
 Now, to be able to use job-hopping effectively, you need to know where you want to go, what you want to do and what your career ambitions are.
-If you know and can articulate your career goal under 10 words, you can think of this strategy. job-hopping can really be a boon for your career.
+If you know and can articulate your career goal in 10 words, you can think of this strategy. job-hopping can really be a boon for your career.

-You would earn great money
+You would earn great money.

 It’s given.
-If you change jobs quite often, you would earn more money than people who want to stay put in one organization for a long time.
+If you change jobs quite often, you will earn more money than people who want to stay put in one organization for a long time.
 But now, when you work for a year in one organization and then do another one and a half in other and go for an interview, the interviewer may frown and can tell you something like – “Well, you have changed too many jobs in too less time.
 You don’t seem to be a candidate who has focus.”
 But don’t listen to the interviewer.
-It’s expected that you will only leave a job when you will get another opportunity that seems better for learning.
+It’s expected that you will only leave a job when you get another opportunity that seems better for learning.
 And maybe this situation of getting interviewed in stop-gap would not arise.
 Still, if you think of changing jobs because you want to make your learning curve upward, then you may need to hear a lot of stigma about job-hopping.

 Leadership guru Robin Sharma says – “As you learn more, you will earn more.”
 So when you take a strategy to make learning the first measuring grid of career success, earning great money would just be a by-product.
 It’s always better to earn more money if you don’t want to get trapped by a security mindset.
 Look ahead.
 Companies need generalists more than ever.
 They need people who know how to solve a problem, how to present, how to write exciting copy, how to maintain cordial relationships with clients, how to read complex financial charts and how to increase profits & reduce the cost.
 So, you get the idea of why job-hopping will teach you all the skills you need to have to be the smartest professional in your organization.